debeat/jquery-background-gradient-animation/README.md

 jquery-background-gradient-animation
 ====================================

-Animate your CSS background-image gradients with the power of jQuery!
+Animate your CSS background gradients with the power of jQuery!

 There's a lot of work that needs to be done with this project!